StevenCHowell/dev-journal/journal.md

 ## Wednesday 7 September 2022

-What is a simple way to convert a snake case string into camel case?
+What is a simple way to convert a...

+* snake case string into camel case?
+* camel case string into snake case?

 Suggested Solution:

+### Snake to Camel

 As a one-liner: